Voices from the hijacked Spring

 A series of short scenes exploring the themes of violence and desire in the contemporary Arab world.
 Written as a series of mocking, visceral and poetic monologues capturing the voices of individuals caught in the convulsions of change.

-Performed in English (with some Arabic)
+Performed in English and Arabic

-Duration: 60 minutes without interval
+Duration: 65 minutes without interval

 Written and Directed by Sulayman Al Bassam

-Performed by Raymond Hosni and Hala Omran
+Performed by Rebecca Hart and Hala Omran

-World premiere: 8 January 2013 at the York Theatre, Sydney, Australia as part of the Sydney Festival with Raymond Hosni, Hala Omran and guest performer Kym Vercoe.
+-a presentation on 8 January 2013 at the York Theatre, Sydney, Australia as part of the Sydney Festival with Raymond Hosni, Hala Omran and guest performer Kym Vercoe.

-Sulayman Al Bassam
+Sulayman Al Bassam.
+Kuwait, 2016